Why Your Service Pages Aren't Converting: 5 SEO Fixes for Higher Inquiry Rates

 • we help businesses grow

-A buyer comparing providers usually wants stronger cues:
+A buyer comparing providers usually wants practical cues:

 This is where SEO consulting, content SEO, and SEO strategy can support the page together.
 The service route should not read like a generic pitch.
 It should help the buyer make a decision with less uncertainty.

 That is also where E-E-A-T becomes practical.
-Trust is built when the page feels specific, credible, and written by a business that clearly does this work in the real world.
+Trust builds when the page feels specific, credible, and based on work the business actually does.

 Fix 3: Remove unnecessary CTA friction